1992 Food City 500: Qualifying

 Qualifying was originally scheduled to be split into two rounds.
 The first round was held on Friday, April 3, at 2:30 PM EST. Originally, the first 15 positions were going to be determined by first round qualifying, with positions 16-30 meant to be determined the following day on Saturday, April 4.
 However, due to rain, the second round was cancelled.
 As a result, the rest of the starting lineup was set using the results from the first round.

-Alan Kulwicki, driving for his AK Racing team, would win the pole, setting a time of 15.667 and an average speed of 122.474 mph.
+Alan Kulwicki, driving for his AK Racing team, won the pole, setting a time of 15.667 and an average speed of 122.474 mph.

 Jimmy Spencer was the only driver to fail to qualify.